The Unhealed Shadow Self [Meaning & Integrating]

 Only those closest to you or those you believe you have authority over will ever see your shadow self.

-You may not be aware of it, but it’s present in each of us.
+You may not be aware of your shadow, but it’s present in each of us.

 Any part we disown within us turns against us.
 Remaining unconscious of the it hurts our relationships with our spouses, family, and friends, impacting our professional associations and leadership abilities.